Josenewmano/CV/README.md

 - Ruby, Rails, JavaScript
 - RSpec, Jasmine

+#### Teach in Redbridge (2014 to 2015)

+- PGCE - An education post-graduate course
+- Learning lots of competing and inter-connected theories of teaching and learning

+#### Nottingham University (2014 to 2015)

+- PGCEi - An education post-graduate course, with a distance-learning model
+- Acing a university post-graduate year, whilst working full-time (and then inexplicably deciding to also get a part-time job) taught me that the distance learning model works for me
+- I went to Kuala Lumpur, but not Nottingham

+#### Stanton School (September 2012)

+- CELTA - Teaching English as a Foreign Language
+- I learnt to recognise the challenges and perks of learning new languages
+- I already knew how the grammar worked, but learning the technical terms made it much easier to explain how the grammar worked
+- My certificate says 'Cambridge University' on it

-#### Your University / College (start_date to end_date)
+#### Loughborough University (2007 to 2010)

-- Subject, any specialisms
-- Grade
-- Other cool stuff

-#### Any other qualifications

-That in some arguable way make you a better software developer or well-rounded person
+- Chemistry with Sport Science BSc Hons
+- My university experience taught me how to be an adult
+- I've kept a passion for sports.
+I'm fascinated by the sciences, and chemistry certainly helped me develop my skills in testing and analysis
+- I helped raise 1000s of pounds for charity on Rag Raids, and discovered a love of the potato dog - Google it

 ## Hobbies

-Climbing - Particularly boulders made of plastic
+**Climbing** - Particularly boulders made of plastic

-Fitness - Cycling, swimming, rowing, football when I can get it.
+**Fitness** - Cycling, swimming, rowing, football when I can get it.
 Children also make great, progressive, albeit slighly-fragile weights

-Travel - International when that is allowed.
+**Travel** - International, when allowed.
 I also enjoy a good walk

-Food - Fried and/or spicy usually preferable
+**Food** - Fried and/or spicy usually preferable

-Puzzles - Sudoku ++
+**Puzzles** - Sudoku ++